juxt/mach/README.md

 least indicates what it's best for: booting a powerful development environment.

-## Weakening abstraction

-Maven and Gradle take an opinionated view of how projects, Java project in particular, should be built, tested and released.

-I don't think it is the job of a build tool to encourage, let alone prescribe, a particular methodology in how projects should be built.
-That is the job for books and blog articles.

 ## Introducing Mach

 Mach is a remake of make, striving to keep the good parts.